lukepolo/laravel-api-migrations/README.md

 Example : -- link to gist --

-### Pinning Versions to Users
+### User Version Pinning

-You can auto pin versions to your users on their first hit to your api by enabling in the config.
+With version pinning you can automatically keep users to that API and allow them to upgrade to your latest version at their convince.

+Run the migration to enable version pinning.
+Then once your user hits your api for the first time it will set the most current version.

+!!!
+NOTE !!!
 You must also make the column `api_version` fillable in your `User` model!

 ## Changelog